TeleworkInc/gdev/README.md

 yarn global add rollup google-closure-compiler google-closure-library mocha
 ```

-#### Why doesn't gnv roll up Closure Compiler and Rollup into its executable?
+#### Why doesn't gnv roll up Closure Compiler and Rollup into its executable instead of requiring global dependencies?
 It *will*, eventually (at least for Rollup).
 This is actually *almost* possible
 at present, except rolling the entire J2CL-compiled Closure Compiler requires
 raising Node's memory limit manually, and the native version is much faster.